yaml/yaml-spec/spec/1.2.2/spec.md

-Each directive is specified on a separate non-[indented] line starting with the _"`%`" indicator_, followed by the directive name and a list of parameters.
+Each directive is specified on a separate non-[indented] line starting with the "`%`" indicator, followed by the directive name and a list of parameters.
 The semantics of these parameters depends on the specific directive.
 A YAML [processor] should ignore unknown directives with an appropriate warning.